Azure/azure-sdk-for-java/sdk/core/azure-core-test/README.md

     // add sanitizer to Test Proxy Policy interceptorManager.addSanitizers(customSanitizer);
    ```

 Note: Sanitizers must only be added once the playback client or record policy is registered.
-Look at the [TableClientTestBase] class for example.
+Look at the [TableClientTestBase][TableClientTestBase] class for example.

+## Examples

 ## Troubleshooting